 Winning a James Beard Award or receiving a Michelin Star is a tremendous task and prestigious accomplishment.
 Such an accomplishment can instantly motivate employees while opening new doors to increase restaurant sales.

 Here’s a brief look at the history of The James Beard Award and Michelin Star:

 The James Beard Award

 - The James Beard Foundation’s mission is to celebrate, nurture, and honor chefs and other leaders making America’s food culture more delicious, diverse, and sustainable.

 - James Beard Awards are given in many categories.
 They include chefs and restaurants, books, journalism, broadcast media, restaurant design, leadership, humanitarian, and lifetime achievement.

 - The foundation’s awards honor members of the American food, beverage, and hospitality industries who demonstrate excellence in their respective fields.
 Winners show exceptional talent and creativity in their craft and commendable leadership among their colleagues and peers.

 - A call for recommendations starts the first of October each year.
 Then, those recommendations are reviewed by a committee for consideration, and a ballot of semifinalists is created.
 They are not official nominations.

 Entering to win a James Beard award is free and open to all.
 Therefore, there’s little downside in trying to establish your restaurant as one of the best.
 Here’s an article depicting a chef’s experience winning a James Beard Award and what it’s done for his restaurant.

 Winning a Michelin Star is in a league of its own.
 “One of the highest honors in the restaurant industry is to be awarded a Michelin star.”
-The Michelin Guide has been long seen as the world’s authority on fine dining experiences and being awarded a single Michelin star can have profound impacts on your success.
+As such, it’s easy to see why The Michelin Guide has long been the world’s authority on fine dining.
+Being awarded a single Michelin star can have a profound impact on a restaurant’s success.